DalbyTech/pomfort-database-viewer/README.md

-A basic tool for viewing the sqlite database of Pomfort Silverstack and Offload Manager apps in your web browser.
+A basic Python tool for viewing the sqlite database of Pomfort Silverstack and Offload Manager apps in your web browser.

 ### Dependancies